About Rose of Sharon:

 What do you like to write?

 Playground prose, prayerful posts and playful poems.
 Which is another way of saying children’s literature, faith reflections and poetry.
-Though I have written in other areas, these three are my favorite.
+Though I have written in other areas, these three are my favorites.

 Why do you write?